htcondor/htcondor/docs/admin-manual/configuration-macros.rst

         printed.
 If ``D_FDS`` is set, HTCondor will always print out the file descriptor that the open of the log file was allocated by the operating system.
-This can be helpful in debugging HTCondor’s use of system file descriptors as it will generally track the number of file descriptors that HTCondor has open.
+This can be helpful in debugging HTCondor's use of system file descriptors as it will generally track the number of file descriptors that HTCondor has open.
      ``D_CATEGORY``
         This flag is different from the other flags, because it is used